Northbound gNMI service

 elem

 components are omitted, which is like requesting '/'.
-The result will be returned as a JSON value.

 Get a keyed index in a list